Australasian Union of Jewish Students

 The Australasian Union of Jewish Students (AUJS) is a federation of Jewish student societies at Australian and New Zealand universities and other higher education institutions.
 It was founded in 1948 at the University of Sydney and is affiliated with the World Union of Jewish Students.
 AUJS' constitution lists its four pillars as Judaism, activism, Zionism, and pluralism.
 AUJS runs social, educational, political and religious events on University campuses.

 Principles

 All of the organisation's activities are based on the four pillars of Judaism, Zionism, Pluralism and Activism.

 Executive committee

-AUJS' current Executive Committee members were elected at its Annual General Meeting on the 16th of August, 2021.
+AUJS' current Executive Committee members were elected at its Annual General Meeting in 2023.

 Conferences

 AUJS runs various conferences throughout the year, including: